Private Parts (1997 film): Pre-production and casting

 Auditions for roles began before Stern had accepted a final script.
 On October 8, 1994, auditions for actors to play a pre-teen, mid-teen, and late-teen Stern were held at the Palladium in New York City.
 The sessions were organised by casting director Avy Kaufman.
 Auditions were also planned in Burbank, California, Chicago, and Cleveland.
 Four scenes for the actors were set up: Stern preparing for a date while reciting a soliloquy on the human condition, a talk with his father on current events, making a prank call, and attempting to hide the evidence after smoking in his bedroom.
 Subsequent casting was overseen by Phyllis Huffman.
+Savoy Pictures was going to distribute the film, but due to financial troubles, it was transferred to Paramount Pictures.

 Stern formally announced the film and the start of pre-production on his radio show on February 13, 1996, when Reitman and Thomas appeared as guests.
 Reitman estimated the process would last for ten weeks.
 Casting was done in the subsequent three months.
 In April 1996, McCormack was cast as the role of Stern's wife Allison.
 Stern had initial doubts about her, describing her as perhaps "too fancy", but Thomas insisted she was the right choice after their initial try out scene.
 Julia Louis-Dreyfus was an early choice, but she backed out because she wanted to spend time with her family.
 Thomas had a choice between Giamatti or Philip Seymour Hoffman as the role of Pig Vomit, and remembered both were "kind of good" but "a little nervous".
 It was when Giamatti did something she described as "so out of character, weird and interesting" in an audition that convinced her that he was the one for the part.